k1kolev/info/features/ui-ux-features/navigators.md

 ## Managing large amounts of business data

 Funneling all kinds of information to your company brings many challenges in terms of storing and handling it.

+* Customers rush in with their orders, deliveries, and invoices
+* Whole ranges of products must be organized by their specifications and prices
+* Tons of financial transactions happen in a split second
+* Projects and tasks fly in and grow fast

 There are ways to avoid getting quickly overwhelmed.